Grothendieck Rings of Queer Lie Superalgebras: Introduction

 \end{thm}

-This theorem is a natural extension of the description of Grothendieck rings for the other classical Lie algebras and superalgebras: The ring of $S_{n}$-invariant Laurent polynomials is the ring of characters of the Lie algebra $\mathfrak{gl}(n)$.
+The description of the ring of characters over $\mathbb{Z}$, given in Proposition \ref{prop:ring-over-Z}, is more subtle since the dimensions of weight spaces are certain powers of $2$.
+Theorem \ref{main theorem} is a natural extension of the description of Grothendieck rings for the other classical Lie algebras and superalgebras: The ring of $S_{n}$-invariant Laurent polynomials is the ring of characters of the Lie algebra $\mathfrak{gl}(n)$.
 Sergeev and Veselov showed in \cite{SV} that such an evaluation condition characterizes the ring of characters for basic-classical Lie superalgebras.
 In \cite{IRS}, Im, Serganova and the author determine the Grothendieck ring for periplectic Lie superalgebras.

 For basic-classical Lie superalgebras, the ring of characters is isomorphic to the ring of supercharacters.
 For the queer Lie superalgebra this is not the case.
-In fact, Cheng showed that the supercharacter of a finite-dimensional nontrivial simple $\mathfrak{q}(n)$-module is always zero \cite{Che}.
+In fact, Cheng \cite{Che} showed that supercharacters of a finite-dimensional nontrivial simple $\mathfrak{q}(n)$-modules are zero.
+Another obstacle which arsis is the fact that the dimensions of the highest weight spaces of a simple modules can be larger than one.

-To prove that all characters satisfy invariance conditions, we use restriction to low-rank subalgebras.
-To show the converse, namely that every invariant function is a linear combination of characters, we use a basis of the ring of characters which consists of Euler characteristic of certain cohomologies introduced by Penkov and Serganova \cite{PS}.
+To prove that all characters satisfy invariance conditions, we restrict to low-rank subalgebras.
+To show the converse, namely that every invariant function is a linear combination of characters, we use a basis of the ring of characters which consists of Euler characteristics of certain cohomologies introduced by Penkov and Serganova \cite{PS}.
 We first prove the result for the queer Lie supergroup $Q(n)$, and then extend it to the other queer Lie supergroups and carry it over to Lie superalgebras.
 We also give a description of $J_{n}$ in terms of invariance under the Weyl groupoid.